There’s one word that perfectly sums up Cinnamon Red in Colombo and that’s cool.

 The concept at Cinnamon Red is ‘lean luxury’ but luckily this didn’t seem to apply to the vegan food, as well as being a pretty cool place to stay, the vegan food on offer was plentiful and tasty.

-So that’s a cool, city hotel within in easy reach of everything we needed plus a good helping of vegan food?
+So that’s a cool, city hotel within in easy reach of everything we needed plus a good helping of vegan food, you can probably tell already that we were very pleased to be spending our last night in Sri Lanka at Cinnamon Red.

 The Vegan Food: